alemar11/ios-watchos-tvos-macos-resources/README.md

 * [TweetTextView](https://github.com/KarlZeo/TweetTextView) - This is a custom NSTextView to heighlight username hashtag and link. `macOS`
 * [Typographizer](https://github.com/frankrausch/Typographizer) - Fix dumb quotation marks and apostrophes in Swift.
 * [VisibleText](https://github.com/LeBzul/VisibleText) - Automatically determine the text color according to the background.
+* [YanagiText](https://github.com/YuigaWada/YanagiText) - A lightweight TextView where can be attached any UIView.
 * [YYText](https://github.com/ibireme/YYText) - Powerful text framework for iOS to display and edit rich text.

 ## Textfield and Label